iquesters/user-management/docs/user_perms.md

 # User Permissions Documentation

 ## 1. Purpose
 The Permissions module controls what actions a user can perform in each module.
-It helps keep access secure, predictable, and aligned with each user�s responsibility.
+It helps keep access secure, predictable, and aligned with each users responsibility.

 ## 2. Audience
 This document is for: